Combatd/Hybrid_Cloud_Foundations/README.md

 Part of this response interface should ideally include a product security-incident response team that focuses on triaging and communicating product vulnerabilities, both individual bugs and those that will require industry-wide collaboration such as Heartbleed, Bashbug, etc.

 Finally, there are other security activities are also important to the success of a SecDL, including security champions, bug bounties, and education and training.

+### SecDL and Nutanix
+Our security development life cycle integrates security into every step of product development, rather than applying it as an afterthought.
+It is a foundational part of product design.
+The pervasive culture and processes built around security harden the Hybrid Cloud OS and eliminate zero-day vulnerabilities.

+For example, research and development teams work together to fully understand all the code in the product, whether it is produced in-house or inherited from dependencies.
+We schedule product updates to handle known common vulnerabilities and exposures, or CVEs, for minor release cycles, and backport all dependencies to their latest release versions in major release cycles.
+This approach significantly reduces zero-day risks without slowing down product evolution.

+Efficient one-click operations and self-healing security models enable automation to maintain security in an always-on hyperconverged solution.
+Finally, Nutanix also delivers validated joint solutions with security-focused vendors.